 Once you’ve wrapped up the job and are looking for the next one, be sure to send a thank you note to your clients and freelancers.
 It’s a simple gesture that goes a long way.

 It’s also a great excuse to email past clients to see if they know anyone who needs a producer.

 Learning how to start a production company is a game of trial and error.
-No two paths to success are the same; however, these guiding principles should push you into landing more gigs and out of the red.
+No two paths to success are the same.
+However, these guiding principles should help get you started.

-Got a burning question about setting up your production company?
-Ask us at email@example.com.
+Have a question about setting up payroll for your production company?
+Reach out anytime.

 At Wrapbook, we're all about providing the very best free resources to producers and their crews.
 However, this post is not a substitute for professional legal advice.
 Answers do not create a company-client relationship, nor is it a solicitation to offer legal advice.
 Seek the advice of a licensed attorney in the appropriate jurisdiction before taking any action that may affect your decisions or rights.